19 Types of Insects in New York

 by muffinn is licensed under CC BY 2.0

-Beetles can have long, cylindrical, round, half-round, or flat bodies with chewing mouthparts.
+Beetles with chewing mouthparts can have long, cylindrical, round, half-round, or flat bodies.
 They’re brilliantly colored and can come in shades of black or brown.

 These insects have large, well-developed eyes, and their antennas mostly have 11 segments.
 They can use their legs to run, jump, swim, dig, and grasp.

-Even though you can find beetles in every ecosystem, they’re not found living in the sea or polar areas.
+Even though you can find beetles in every ecosystem, they do not live in the sea or polar areas.

 They have a significant impact on the ecology in three ways: